puppetlabs/puppetlabs-apache/README.md

 ###### `auth_ldap_bind_dn`

-Sets the value for [AuthLDAPBindDN](https://httpd.apache.org/docs/current/mod/mod_authnz_ldap.html#authldapbinddn), which allows use of an optional DN used to bind to the LDAP-server when searching for entries if AuthBasicProvider 'ldap' is used
+Sets the value for [AuthLDAPBindDN](https://httpd.apache.org/docs/current/mod/mod_authnz_ldap.html#authldapbinddn), which allows use of an optional DN used to bind to the LDAP-server when searching for entries if AuthBasicProvider 'ldap' is used.

 ###### `auth_ldap_bind_password`

-Sets the value for [AuthLDAPBindPassword](https://httpd.apache.org/docs/current/mod/mod_authnz_ldap.html#authldapbindpassword), which allows use of an optional bind password to use in conjunction with the bind DN if AuthBasicProvider 'ldap' is used
+Sets the value for [AuthLDAPBindPassword](https://httpd.apache.org/docs/current/mod/mod_authnz_ldap.html#authldapbindpassword), which allows use of an optional bind password to use in conjunction with the bind DN if AuthBasicProvider 'ldap' is used.

 ###### `auth_ldap_group_attribute`

-Array of values for [AuthLDAPGroupAttribute](https://httpd.apache.org/docs/current/mod/mod_authnz_ldap.html#authldapgroupattribute), specifies which LDAP attributes are used to check for user members within ldap-groups. defaults are: "member" and "uniquemember"
+Array of values for [AuthLDAPGroupAttribute](https://httpd.apache.org/docs/current/mod/mod_authnz_ldap.html#authldapgroupattribute), specifies which LDAP attributes are used to check for user members within ldap-groups.
+Defaults are: "member" and "uniquemember".

 ###### `auth_ldap_group_attribute_is_dn`